alanyuma/waedd-material-design/pyBLS/README.md

 - index_color = str; the color to apply to the index column and header row.
 Default=`None`
 - descending = bool; changes indexes to sort on descending if True.
 Default=`False`
 - index_label = str; adds a custom index label to the index column in a table.
-Default='' Returns plotly.graph_object.Figure() object.
+Default=''
+- lines = str: colors the borders between cells with a specified color.
+- align = str: aligns the text inside of cells in either right, left, or center.
+Default=None Returns plotly.graph_object.Figure() object.

 ```python